Amniotic fluid embolism is very rare. It usually occurs during late pregnancy but may occur when an abortion is done during the 1st or 2nd trimester.

-Prompt diagnosis and treatment of amniotic fluid embolism based on symptoms, particularly when a woman has the following three symptoms:
+Doctors diagnose amniotic fluid embolism based on symptoms, particularly when a woman has the following symptoms:

 Women may be given a transfusion of blood and blood components.
 Injection of a blood clotting factor (which helps blood clot) may be lifesaving.
 Women may require assistance with breathing or drugs to help the heart contract.